 Figure 3.
 Processing in observation and decision mode for Study 1.
 In observation mode, the model first uses its context representation and the current stimulus to retrieve a memory.
 It uses the retrieved context to update the current context, then encodes the updated context representation, the current stimulus, and the observed reward provided by the environment into a new episodic memory.
 Finally, it integrates the current stimulus into its context representation.
-In decision mode, the model first uses one of the two starting states and its prior context to query episodic memory.
-It adds the retrieved reward to an estimate of the value of the initial state and uses the retrieved state and context to update its context representation.
+In decision mode, the model first uses one of the two starting states and its prior context to update its context representation.
+It decision mode, the value of the initial state and uses the retrieved state and context to update its context representation.
 It then uses its new context representation to query memory again, adding the retrieved reward to its value estimate, and repeats this process until a termination condition is met.

-In observation mode (Figure 3, left side), the model first observes the current stimulus.
-It then uses the state and the current context to query episodic memory, retrieving a memory of a prior context associated with the state and integrating this context retrieved from episodic memory into the current context.
+memory into the current context.
 Next, the model observes the reward associated with the state, storing the state, the updated context, and the reward as a new row in episodic memory.
 Finally, it updates the context once again by integrating the representation of the current state.
 It then repeats this process with the next state/reward pair.
 This results in the context representations encoding the long-run discounted transitions between the states, as the context at time t encodes a recency-weighted representation of previously visited states (Figure 4; see also Gershman et al., 2012).